vdloc/tasker/README.md

 4. Push your changes to your fork.
 5. Open a pull request on the main repository.

-We will review your pull request and let you know if it's approved.
+I will review your pull request and let you know if it's approved.
 Once your pull request is approved, your changes will be merged into the main repository.

 Thank you for your interest in contributing to Tasker!